 Removing a stuck object often requires a sedative medicine.
 This causes drowsiness.
 After getting sedation, don't drive or use dangerous equipment for at least 24 hours.

-If swallowing is painful, have liquids and soft foods until it gets better.
+If swallowing is painful, drink liquids and eat soft foods until it gets better.

 To prevent stuck objects in the future:

-Cut food into small pieces that are no longer than one-half inch.
+Cut food into small pieces that are no longer than ½ inch.
 Chew well.
+Don't talk or laugh while you have food in your mouth.

 Be careful when eating fish or other food with bones.

 Be careful with foods that may become stuck, such as raisins, grapes, nuts, hot dog skin, and hard candies.
-Don't give these to young children.
+Don't give these to young children, especially children younger than 4 years old.

 Don't let your child play with small objects that can be swallowed, such as small toys, balloons, buttons, or coins.

-If pills are an issue, ask the healthcare provider for smaller pills or liquid medicine.
+If swallowing pills is an issue, ask the healthcare provider for a medicine that comes in smaller pill form or a liquid form.

 Follow up with your healthcare provider, or as advised.